gmlc-dispatches/dispatches/docs/models/renewables/electricity_splitter.rst

 Degrees of Freedom
 ------------------

-The Electricity Splitter Model as X degrees of freedom.
+The Electricity Splitter Model has X degrees of freedom.

 Model Structure